yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 The best way to learn built-in methods is to learn about a small number of them: figure out how they work, how to use the documentation, and learn how to google for what you need.
 You don't need to memorize all the methods.
 You will naturally begin to memorize some of the ones you use most often.
 For the ones you use less frequently, it's totally ok to look them up.

+> **Note**: When a function belongs to a group of functions, it is usually referred to as a `method`.
+You can tell it belongs to a group, because the syntax is `.someMethod()`.
+This is in contrast to a function which is usually written as `someFunction()`.

 ## Learning Objectives

 - Be able to describe why JavaScript has built-in methods and tools.